bglarkin/mantrix/mantid_observations_mt.md

         panel.border = element_rect(color = "gray30", fill = NA, linewidth = 0.5))
 ```

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

-    ## although coordinates are longitude/latitude, st_intersection assumes that they are planar

     ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

 ## Composite Map (Fig. 1)